EVORA-project/evora-ontology/models/docs/BiologicalPartOrigin.md

     multivalued: false
   dateModified:
     name: dateModified
-    description: Most recent date on which the resource was changed, updated or modified
+    description: Most recent date on which the resource was changed, updated or modified.
     title: date modified
     comments:
-    - encoded using the relevant ISO 8601 Date and Time compliant string [DATETIME]
+    - encoded using the relevant ISO 8601 Date and Time compliant string [DATETIME].
     from_schema: https://w3id.org/evorao/
     exact_mappings:
     - sepio:0000036